KickStart Breakfast Programme Terms and Conditions

 1. Where a Product is identified as faulty the School must immediately notify The Partners so appropriate action can be taken.

-17. Packaging disposal and recycling
+11. UHT packaging disposal and recycling

 2. Fonterra will, at its own expense, be responsible for the general maintenance of the Bins.
-The School receiving the Bins will protect them from damage and user abuse, with fair wear and tear excepted.
+The School receiving the Bins will protect them from damage and user abuse, with reasonable fair wear and tear excepted.
 The School will immediately advise Fonterra of any fault or damage to the Bins, and will be liable to Fonterra for any losses, damages or costs that Fonterra sustains as a result of any loss or damage to the Bins, except where Fonterra or its employees or contractors directly cause such loss or damage.

-4. Schools are responsible for ensuring the Bins are cleaned on a regular basis and remain in a presentable, hygienic and tidy condition.
+6. Schools are responsible for ensuring the Bins are cleaned on a regular basis and remain in a presentable, hygienic and tidy condition.

 8. The School must not part with possession of or remove the Bins from the School campus without the express consent of Fonterra in writing.